petrostrak/golang-deep-dive/10/09-Shared-memory-and-shared-variables/Shared memory and shared variables.md

 A `data race condition` is a situation where two or more running elements, such as threads and goroutines, try to take control of or modify a shared resource or a variable of a program.
 Strictly speaking, a data race occurs when two or more instructions access the same memory address, where at least one of them performs a write operation.
 If all operations are read operations, then there is no race condition.

 Using the `-race` flag when running or building a Go source file will turn on the Go `race detector`, which will make the compiler create a modified version of typical executable file.
 This modified version can record all access to shared variables as well as all synchronization events that take place, including calls to `sync.Mutex` and `sync.WaitGroup`.
 After analyzing the relevant events, the race detector prints a report that can help you to identify potential problems so that you can correct them.

+### The context package
+The main purpose of the `context` package is to define the `Context` type and support `cancellation`.
+There are times when for some reason you want to abandon what you are doing.
+However, it would be very helpful to be able to include some extra information about your cancellation decisions.
+The `context` package allows you to do exactly that.

+If you look at the source code of the `context` package, you will realize that its implementationis pretty simple - even the implementation of the `Context` type is pretty simple, yet the `context` package is very important.

+The `Context` type is an interface with four methods named `Deadline()`, `Done()`, `Err()` and `Value()`.
+The good news is that you do not need to implement all of those functions of the `Context` interface - you just need to modify a `Context` variable using functions such as `context.WithCancel()`, `context.WithDeadline()` and `context.WithTimeout()`.

+All three of these functions return a derived `Context` (the child) and a `CancelFunc` function.
+Calling the `CancelFunc` function removes the parent's reference to the child and stops any associated timers.
+This means that the Go garbage collector is free to garbage collect the child goroutines that no longer have associated parent goroutines.
+For garbage collection to work correctly, the parent goroutine needs to keep a reference to each child goroutine.
+If a child goroutine ends without the parent knowing it, then a memory leak occurs until the parent is canceled as well.